TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Appendix

-We compare TableDART against a comprehensive set of baselines, strategically selected to validate our core contributions across several axes: \begin{itemize}[itemsep=2pt, topsep=4pt] \item \textbf{Constituent Models:} To demonstrate the necessity of a dynamic routing framework, we evaluate our constituent single-modality models in isolation: the Table-as-Text model, TableGPT2-7B \citep{su2024tablegpt2largemultimodalmodel}, and the Table-as-Image model, Ovis2-8B \citep{lu2024ovisstructuralembeddingalignment}.
-This establishes a performance baseline and highlights scenarios where each modality excels individually. \item \textbf{MLLM-based Baselines:} To highlight the superiority of our dynamic adaptive routing paradigm over static, one-size-fits-all approaches, we compare against two key models.
+\item \textbf{MLLM-based Baselines:} To highlight the superiority of our dynamic adaptive routing paradigm over static, one-size-fits-all approaches, we compare against two key models.
 First, HIPPO \citep{liu2025hippoenhancingtableunderstanding}, a recent model representing the MLLM paradigm that jointly processes both text and image representations for all inputs.
 Second, Google Gemini 2.0 Flash \citep{comanici2025gemini}.
 Since Gemini serves as the backbone for the LLM agent in our Fusion path, including it as a standalone MLLM baseline allows us to demonstrate that the observed improvements stem from our dynamic routing framework itself, rather than solely from the capacity of the Fusion agent's underlying model. \item \textbf{Broader Competitive Landscape:} To position TableDART within the broader field, we benchmark it against an extensive suite of single-modality baselines in the 7-8B parameter range.
-Our selection of Table-as-Text models includes generalist LLMs like Llama-2-7B \citep{touvron2023llama} and Llama3-Instruct-8B \cite{dubey2024llama}, as well as the specialized TableLlama-7B \citep{DBLP:conf/naacl/ZhangYL024}.
-The set of Table-as-Image MLLMs is equally comprehensive, featuring MiniGPT-4-7B \citep{DBLP:conf/iclr/Zhu0SLE24}, mPLUG-Owl-7B \citep{ye2023mplug}, mPLUG-Owl2-7B \citep{ye2024mplug}, LLaVA v1.5-7B \citep{DBLP:conf/cvpr/LiuLLL24}, Table-LLaVA-7B \citep{DBLP:conf/acl/ZhengFSS0J024}, Qwen-VL-7B \cite{bai2023qwen}, InternLM-XComposer2-7B \citep{zhang2023internlm}, Monkey-7B \citep{DBLP:conf/cvpr/LiYLMZYSLB24}, and MiniCPM-V-2.6-8B \citep{yao2024minicpm}. \end{itemize}
+Our selection of Table-as-Text models includes generalist LLMs like Llama-2-7B \citep{touvron2023llama} and Llama3-Instruct-8B \citep{dubey2024llama}, as well as the specialized TableLlama-7B \citep{DBLP:conf/naacl/ZhangYL024}.
+The set of Table-as-Image MLLMs is equally comprehensive, featuring MiniGPT-4-7B \citep{DBLP:conf/iclr/Zhu0SLE24}, mPLUG-Owl-7B \citep{ye2023mplug}, mPLUG-Owl2-7B \citep{ye2024mplug}, LLaVA v1.5-7B \citep{DBLP:conf/cvpr/LiuLLL24}, Table-LLaVA-7B \citep{DBLP:conf/acl/ZhengFSS0J024}, Qwen-VL-7B \citep{bai2023qwen}, InternLM-XComposer2-7B \citep{zhang2023internlm}, Monkey-7B \citep{DBLP:conf/cvpr/LiYLMZYSLB24}, TabPedia-7B \citep{DBLP:conf/nips/ZhaoFLTWLWY0ZLH24}, SynTab-LLaVA-7B \citep{DBLP:conf/cvpr/ZhouGWZWCX25}, Qwen2.5-VL-7B \citep{DBLP:journals/corr/abs-2502-13923} and MiniCPM-V-2.6-8B \citep{yao2024minicpm}. \end{itemize}